MiraiSubject/CoteValentines2023/README.md

 # Valentine's Event for You-Zitsu (COTE) Server 2023

 We made this discord bot for the Valentine's Event on the COTE Community Discord server.
 Members can send letters to another member or to their fictional heroine of the show.
+Select submissions will be read and reacted to on an episode of Podcast of the Elite.

 ## Requirements
 - OS: